-To us, the layout of the pages inside a book is just as important as its cover design.
+To us at The Book Designers, the layout of the pages inside a book is just as important as its cover design.
 After all, the pages are what people will experience as they read the book.
 This tutorial provides a basic step-by-step process for designing and laying out a book that's driven by its text.

 Over the following steps we'll show you how to design a simple text-driven book using InDesign, part of Adobe's Creative Cloud software.
 However, this process can also be applied to more dynamic layouts, as it covers the basics of flowing in and formatting text for a book layout.
 Looking for type inspiration before you start?
 Take a look at our roundup of perfect font pairings.

 01. Plan the layout